pachadotdev/cpp11poppler/README.md

 ## About

 The `cpp11poppler` package provides a set of functions for extracting text, fonts, attachments and metadata from a PDF file.
+It is a fork of `pdftools` that uses `cpp11` for those that require it for licensing or security purposes.

 ## Installation